 Through this, the students receive an answer and must allow their minds to go through backward thinking to arrive at a question that would end with a given answer.
 Teaching students to be better questioners results in becoming better thinkers.

 DURING THEIR TIME IN FAR HILLS COUNTRY DAY SCHOOL'S GRADE 3, YOUR CHILD WILL......GAIN INDEPENDENCE.

 Grade 3 students begin to develop ownership of learning through the meaningful independent choice of rich, authentic texts.

 The signature STEAM project for Grade 3 includes building instruments using recycled materials while using the engineering design process.

 ...TAKE A DEEP DIVE INTO THE FAR HILLS PILLARS AND MISSION SKILLS.

 Through direct instruction, literature, videos, sharing circles, and role playing, third-grade students improve their ability to problem solve and navigate interpersonal relationships.
 Through daily academic challenges that include independent as well as small-group interactions, they also practice and develop our mission skills: Teamwork, Ethics, Time Management, Creativity, Resilience, and Curiosity.

 Cursive is not a lost art at Far Hills!
 Grade 3 students learn the cursive alphabet and enjoy opportunities to read and write in cursive throughout the year.

 Adventure America is a highlight of the third grade experience.
 Students select one of the 50 United States to study.
-Through this long term research project, they practice and develop many of our mission skills.
+Through this long-term research project, they practice and develop many of our mission skills.
 Students produce various writing, including two full-length informative reports, one about the geography and climate of their state and another about a landmark.
 They utilize Google slides to highlight key industries and write one persuasive essay convincing the reader to visit their state.